MicrosoftDocs/winrt-related/winrt-related-src/schemas/tiles/toastschema/element-toast.md

 </tr>
 <tr class="odd">
 <td><strong>displayTimestamp</strong></td>
-<td><p>Introduced in Creators Update: Overrides the default timestamp with a custom timestamp representing when your notification content was actually delivered, rather than the time the notification was received by the Windows platform.</p></td>
+<td><p>Introduced in Creators Update: Overrides the default timestamp with a custom timestamp representing when your notification content was actually delivered, rather than the time the notification was received by the Windows platform.
+This value must be a string formatted using the ISO 8601 standard.</p></td>
 <td>string</td>
 <td>No</td>
 <td>None</td>